Category Archives: Former Monarchies

 Maria I’s tomb in the Estrela Basilica; Credit – By © José Luiz Bernardes Ribeiro, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=24597402

 Maria spent the last eight years of her life in Brazil, always in a state of mental instability.
 On March 20, 1816, Maria I, Queen of Portugal died, aged 81, at the Carmo Convent in Rio de Janeiro, Brazil.
 She was initially interred at the Convent of Ajuda in Rio de Janeiro, Brazil.
 In 1821, when the Portuguese royal family returned to Portugal, Maria’s remains were transported to Lisbon where she was buried in the Estrela Basilica, a church she ordered to be built.
-Shortly after her wedding to her uncle Pedro, Maria made a vow to build a church and convent if she was given the gift of children that would assure the succession of the House of Braganza.
+Shortly after her wedding to her uncle Pedro, Maria vowed to build a church and convent if she was given the gift of children to ensure the succession of the House of Braganza.
 The Estrela Basilica was the fulfillment of her vow.
-Despite her mental instability, in Brazil, Maria is admired as an important figure in the eventual independence of Brazil.
-It was during her reign, although through the government of her son’s regency, that many of the national institutions and organizations in Brazil were created.
+In Brazil, Maria is admired as an important figure in the eventual independence of Brazil despite her mental instability.
+It was during her reign, although through the government of her son’s regency, that many national institutions and organizations in Brazil were created.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.